-The goal of the Global Studies program is to increase understanding not only of the variety and complexity of modem human patterns, grounded in particular environments, from sub-cultures and ethnic groupings to nation-states, but also of their connections and interactions, and of their consequences.
-To accomplish this, the major includes a required introduction to Global Studies and Intercultural Communication, a broad selection of core courses in contemporary global issues across the curriculum and a capstone global issues seminar emphasizing original research based on study abroad experience.
-Students have a choice of three tracks: General Global Studies; International Relations; or International Business.
+The interdisciplinary Global Studies major fosters international awareness of the variety, complexity, and interconnectedness of modern populations ranging from ethnic groups to nation-states by exposing students to diverse disciplinary perspectives and encouraging international study abroad experience.
+The major includes a required Introduction to Global Studies, a broad selection of core courses in contemporary global issues across the curriculum, advanced study in foreign language and a capstone global issues seminar emphasizing original research based on study abroad experience.
+Students have a choice of three tracks: General Global Studies: International Relations: or International Business.